mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ## Add disk to configuration

-For storage devices all the necessary structures must be configured which are
+For storage devices, all the necessary structures must be configured:

 * physical storage device(s) to be used
 * partition(s) on the disks